Do you want to have a stronger and more beautiful body? Then the best thing to do is start resistance training.

 Resistance training requires commitment and consistency.
 It will have to be done on a regular basis, following a schedule that the doctor or the physical trainer would recommend.

 The key here is to simply take your time.
 Do things one step at a time, correctly.
 As your body condition improves, then move on to more challenging tasks.
-The strength of the body and its overall look will only improve with increased resistance training, educate youself and be sure to find a program you can implement properly and will enjoy.
+The strength of the body and its overall look will only improve with increased resistance training, educate yourself and be sure to find a program you can implement properly and will enjoy.